I Tried Plogging: Here's How to Do It

 Plogging combines cardio exercise with picking up litter, making it a winning combination for eco-friendly, active people.
 The idea was created by Erik Ahlström, who started jogging and picking up trash he found lying around Stockholm in 2016.
 He created the website Plogga to organize and help other ploggers, and the movement spread around the world.

+Plogging is a growing trend among environmentally conscious runners around the world.
 Now, an estimated 2 million people go plogging daily.
-One of the biggest ploggers is author David Sedaris, who takes up to 60,000 steps a day while picking up trash near his home in England.
+One of the biggest ploggers is author David Sedaris, who takes up to 60,000 steps a day while picking up a varying amount of junk in his local area in England.

 Benefits of Plogging